Tohby823/DSA-Project-Documentation-SQL/README.md

 **SQL File:** [View SQL Script](sql/10_returns_analysis.sql)

-**Insight:** "The Consumer segment accounts for a disproportionate 42% of returns, suggesting a clear need for better online product descriptions to reduce 'buyer's remorse' costs."
+**Insight:** The Consumer segment accounts for a disproportionate 42% of returns, suggesting a clear need for better online product descriptions to reduce 'buyer's remorse' costs.

 ---